-Developments", "Certificate in ASP.NET", "Certification in Ethical Hacker" etc.
+Developments", "Certificate in ASP.NET" etc.

 I grew up in a remote village 'Pipra Khem', which is about 30KM from 'Motihari' and about 50KM from 'Muzaffarpur', Bihar state, India.
 My parents live there with my other relatives.
 My father is a Farmer and my mother is a house wife.
 I have a little brother and a little sister.
 They all are part of my body and soul.